Relative Serre functor for comodule algebras: Introduction

-In Section \ref{sec:rel-Serre}, we recall from \cite{2016arXiv161204561F} the definition of a relative Serre functor in detail.
-The notion of a pivotal structure of a module category (Definition~\ref{def:pivotal-module-cat}) has been introduced in \cite{2018arXiv180102493S} in terms of a relative Serre functor.
-We also append some interesting properties of a pivotal structure of a module category: Let $\mathcal{M}$ be a pivotal module category over a pivotal finite tensor category.
-Then the dual tensor category $\mathcal{C}_{\mathcal{M}}^*$ is a pivotal finite multi-tensor category (Theorem \ref{thm:dual-tensor-cat-pivotal}).
-Furthermore, for every $M \in \mathcal{M}$, the algebra $\iHom(M, M)$ in $\mathcal{C}$ is symmetric Frobenius in the sense of \cite{MR2500035} (Theorem~\ref{thm:sym-Frobenius-alg}).
+The notion of a pivotal structure of an exact module category (Definition~\ref{def:pivotal-module-cat}) originates from \cite{MR3435098}.
+After reviewing known results on a pivotal structure of a module category, we give the following new result: Suppose that $\mathcal{C}$ is pivotal and $\mathcal{M}$ admits a pivotal structure.
+Then, for every $M \in \mathcal{M}$, the algebra $\iHom(M, M)$ in $\mathcal{C}$ is symmetric Frobenius in the sense of \cite{MR2500035} (Theorem~\ref{thm:sym-Frobenius-alg}).
+As a consequence, every pivotal left $\mathcal{C}$-module category is equivalent to the category of modules over a symmetric Frobenius algebra in $\mathcal{C}$ (Corollary~\ref{cor:sym-Frobenius-alg}).

-In Section~\ref{sec:rel-Serre-comod-alg}, we study a relative Serre functor for $\mathcal{C} = {}_H \Mod$ and $\mathcal{M} = {}_L \Mod$ as above.
-Let $\Ser$ be a relative Serre functor on ${}_L \Mod$.
-By the result of \cite{2016arXiv161204561F}, we may assume that $\Ser(M)$ for $M \in {}_L \Mod$ is the vector space $M$ equipped with the action twisted by the Nakayama automorphism of $L$ and the the `modular' function on $H$.
-In this sense, $\Ser$ is completely determined on the level of functors.
-However, this result is not satisfactory for our purposes: This description does not give any information about the natural isomorphisms~\eqref{eq:Intro-rel-Serre-1} and \eqref{eq:Intro-rel-Serre-2}.
-To overcome this problem, we consider the functor
+Now let $H$ be a finite-dimensional Hopf algebra.
+It is known that every finite left module category over $\mathcal{C} := {}_H \Mod$ is equivalent to $\mathcal{M} := {}_L \Mod$ for some finite-dimensional left $H$-comodule algebra $L$ \cite{MR2331768}.
+We fix such an algebra $L$ and assume that ${}_L \Mod$ is an exact module category over ${}_H \Mod$.
+In Section~\ref{sec:rel-Serre-comod-alg}, we investigate relative Serre functors and natural isomorphisms \eqref{eq:Intro-rel-Serre-1} and \eqref{eq:Intro-rel-Serre-2} in the case where $\mathcal{C} = {}_H \Mod$ and $\mathcal{M} = {}_L \Mod$.
+It turns out that $L$ is a Frobenius algebra in this case (Lemma~\ref{lem:exact-comod-alg-Frobenius}).
+We discuss what module-theoretic counterparts of categories and functors appearing in \eqref{eq:intro-standard-rel-Serre} are.
+As a result, when $\mathcal{M}$ is exact, we see that there is a relative Serre functor $\Ser_2: \mathcal{M} \to \mathcal{M}$ such that

+as a vector space and the natural isomorphisms \eqref{eq:Intro-rel-Serre-1} and \eqref{eq:Intro-rel-Serre-2} are written explicitly for this realization of the relative Serre functor (see Subsection~\ref{subsec:comod-alg-rel-Serre}).
+The integral theory for Hopf algebras gives an isomorphism $M \cong \Ser_2(M)$ of vector spaces.
+By transporting the structure morphisms via this isomorphism, we obtain a relative Serre functor $\Ser$ of $\mathcal{M}$ with the following properties: As a vector space, $\Ser(M) = M$.
+The action of $L$ on $\Ser(M)$ is given by twisting the original action of $L$ on $M$ by the automorphism \eqref{eq:twisted-Nakayama} of $L$ written by the Nakayama automorphism of $L$ and the modular function on $H$.
+The natural isomorphisms \eqref{eq:Intro-rel-Serre-1} and \eqref{eq:Intro-rel-Serre-2} are written explicitly by using the Frobenius system of $L$ (Theorem~\ref{thm:main-theorem}).